Freedom FilesFreedom Files

 • A growth target of 7% a year, with South Korea and Singapore named as the models

 De la Espriella is inheriting a difficult starting position.
 2025 GDP growth came in at 2.6%, below expectations.
 The fiscal deficit hit 6.4% of GDP.
 Colombia lost gas self-sufficiency in late 2024 and is now importing close to 17% of its gas, while oil exploration investment fell 42% over three years.
-The pro-energy push is aimed squarely at that gap, which makes the reopening thesis interesting – and the 7% target a stretch.
+The pro-energy push is aimed squarely at that gap, which makes the reopening thesis interesting, and the 7% target a stretch.

 One complication worth flagging: he is not a pure austerity hawk.
-He has said he will keep the previous government's 23% minimum wage hike and several popular social programs.
+He has said he will preserve the previous government's 23% minimum wage hike and several popular social programs.
 So the picture is a security hardliner and a market reformer who is also trying not to gut the safety net.

-The Bukele and Milei comparisons – honestly
+The Bukele and Milei comparisons, plainly

 The template here borrows from two of the most-watched leaders in the Western Hemisphere.